zerotier/zeronsd/README.md

 There is a `Dockerfile` present in the repository you can use to build images in lieu of one of our [official images](https://hub.docker.com/r/zerotier/zeronsd).

-There are two build arguments which control behavior:
+There are build arguments which control behavior:

 - `IS_LOCAL`: if set, uses the local source tree and does not try to fetch.
 - `VERSION`: this is the branch or tag to fetch.